FEATURED SECURITY/CRYPTOGRAPHY

 Read Paper →

-Scientists designed a way to prove that an internet security protocol is safe using special mathematical tools.
-This proof could help students and others understand how secure online transactions work, which is important for keeping people's personal information safe when they're online.
+Scientists created a mathematical model to test a new way to keep internet communications safe from tampering or eavesdropping.
+This model could help students and others understand how secure online connections work, which is important for protecting sensitive information exchanged over the internet.

 Read Paper →